 You may wish to create network-specific templates so that all your services are documenting in a consistent way or to embed best practice across your network.
 These might include story types for a learning story, observation or documentation, an anecdote, magic moment, extension of learning, critical reflection or pedagogical narration.

-The story types you create in your head office and select in your network setup will be available for educators across all your services to start new stories from.
+The story types you create and activate from your network dashboard will be available for educators across all your services to start new stories from.